plutov/practice-go/README.md

 ### How to solve

- - Each folder has a README.md file and _test.go file, check it and find what kind of function you need to implement
+ - Each folder has a README.md file and _test.go file, check it and find what kind of function you need to implement.
- - Code this function in the separate .go file inside a package.
-You may use anything you want except 3rd-party packages
+ - Code this function in the separate .go file inside a package and run tests.
+You may use anything you want except 3rd-party packages.
- - Create a PR with one .go file
+ - Create a PR with one .go file.
- - The most fast and elegant solution will be merged into this repo
+ - We will choose the most fast and elegant solution and merge into the repo within 7 days.